I blamed it on my trail camera. Because of a little piece of modern technology and a memory card, every waking thought I had was consumed by the buck.

 “Even when the wind is in your favor, you’re still leaving your scent behind after you leave the woods,” explained Kinkel.
 “Over time your scent builds up, so even though you’re no longer hunting, deer can still smell that you’ve been in the area for days.”

 What can the average hunter do with all this information?
-The obvious answer is to not overhunt your best stands, but should you just stay out of the woods completely?
+The obvious answer is to not overhunt your best stands.
+But should you nearly stay out of the woods completely?
 Many hunters only have a week to hunt, so this isn’t a viable option.

 Kinkel recommends getting a map of your property and note all your stand locations and how much hunting time each stand experienced.
 After the season, look for areas where deer haven’t been pressured and set a stand there next year.